 Published on September 4th, 2012 | by Andrea Bertoli8

 Inspiration for the Caramelized Onion Hummus came from my friend Lisa at Vegan Culinary Crusade.
 I adapted her recipe to include coconut oil for a roasty, sweet flavor.
 Quite simply, it’s the best hummus I’ve ever eaten.
-We served it with some Homemade Flax Crackers, which have become a new (wholesome, omega-rich) snack at the kitchen/office.
+We served it with some Homemade Flax Crackers, which have become a new (wholesome, gluten-free, omega-rich) snack at the kitchen/office.
 These crackers are equally at home with the hummus, with a ‘cheeze’ or cheese, or with almond butter and jam.
 This is a baked version, although you could certainly use a dehydrator to ‘cook’ the crackers if you are doing the raw thing.

 Caramelized Onion Hummus